fintechees/Expert-Advisor-Studio/README.md

 ## Usage

-I received a lot of questions that asked how to use the Javasacript files in this repository.
-Actually, the usage is different from Nodejs, so, you DON'T need to use "node xxx.js" to run it.
-And, it's much EASIER to run them.
-Because they are browser-based, so, what you need to do is just open the WEB trader of Fintechee and copy-paste the source codes into the CONSOLE panel of the WEB trader and then click the RUN button.
-Then everything is DONE.
+I have received several questions about how to utilize the JavaScript files in this repository.
+However, the usage is not the same as Node.js, so it is unnecessary to use “node xxx.js” to run them.
+In fact, it’s a much simpler process, as our files are browser-based.
+All you need to do is open the Fintechee Web Trader, copy and paste the relevant source codes into the Console Panel, and then click the Run Button.
+It’s that easy!

-Each file in this repo is indepenedent to each other.
-You can use them respectively.
-EAs and indicators are stored ONLY on your LOCAL browser and NEVER uploaded to the server side.
-We use Web LocalStorage.
-The secrets of your trading strategies are protected.
+Each file in this repository is independent and can be used separately.
+The EAs and indicators are stored solely on your browser and are never uploaded to the server side.
+We use Web LocalStorage to ensure that the secrets of your trading strategies are protected.

 A simple manual: https://github.com/fintechees/Expert-Advisor-Studio/blob/master/simple_manual.txt